 National Office Internships

-Deadline for spring 2019 applications is November 9th
+Deadline for Summer 2019 applications is March 8th

 Program interns will have the opportunity to work in various parts of the organization on projects assigned according to their interests and abilities.
 Past interns have blogged, attended hearings, conducted research, and helped plan outreach activities.